 The muscles that run along your back (erector spinae), are often overstretched with rounded shoulders and slumped posture.
 When in this lengthened position, the muscles aren’t in the appropriate position to stabilize at the spine.

-This aspect of the core is often emphasized in addressing postural pains, but anterior and lateral structures must be addressed as well.
+This aspect of your core is often emphasized in addressing postural pains.
+Anterior and lateral structures must be addressed as well.

-At times, taping and other tactile cues can be utilized to increase awareness of the position.
-Plus, we look at how much time a patient spends in that position, which can increase awareness and correction of kyphotic postures.
+At times, taping and other tactile cues get utilized to increase awareness of your position.
+Plus, we look at how much time a patient spends in that position.
+This increases your awareness and helps correct rounded back postures.